REACHED OVER 8 LAKH CHILDREN

 Seven-year-old Divya can now read fluently, something which many of her peers could not accomplish earlier.
 She practices reading at a common Reading Hall in her village, which is maintained by villagers.
 With better quality of education she is receiving in the classroom, she finds arithmetic interesting.
 When asked about her ambition in life, she says, “I want to be a math teacher.”

 When you think of computer language programming or dabbling in digital art, the image that appears in mind is that of someone in their late teens or twenties.
 But when you visit one of the CAL-assisted government schools in Mumbai, do not be surprised to find a seventh standard boy juggling computer programming codes, or a 10-year-old girl aspiring to be a digital film editor.
 Sheena, well versed with basic movie editing, says she can already make the kind of small videos that we often see on social media platforms, with some cute digital effects to boot!
 Digital painting, another creative domain, is no longer a preserve of mustached computer-savvy artists or seasoned techies.
-Instead, every boy and girl here dabbles in this art form quite effortlessly.
+Instead, every boy and girl here dabbles in this art form quit effortlessly.

 The most amazing thing is that these children do not have computers at home and they mostly belong to migrant labourer families living in neighbouring slums.